 Royal Legislative Decree 1/2007 does not draw a distinction among the three types of defects traditionally identified by legal scholars:

 - manufacturing defects that arise from flaws in the manufacturing process and often affect individual products within the same series;

-- project or design defects that arise from flawed technical designs prior to manufacture (that is, at the technical ideation stage of the product) and often affect all the units manufactured; and
+- project or design defects that arise from flawed technical designs prior to manufacture (i.e., at the technical ideation stage of the product) and often affect all the units manufactured; and

 - information defects that arise from flawed, incomplete or insufficient information that misleads consumers as to the manner in which a given product should be used or its degree of safety.

-As to information defects, it may be argued that, by using the degree-of-safety test to establish whether a product is defective, the law actually calls for an assessment of the extent to which the potential risks associated with a particular product are known.
+As to information defects, it could be argued that, by using the degree of safety test to establish whether a product is defective, the law actually calls for an assessment of the extent to which the potential risks associated with a particular product are known.
 In this way, a product will be regarded as defective when it falls short of providing the safety expected of it or, to put it differently, when it does not provide the safety that consumers expect.